 Since I’m always waxing about how to get the submissions process done right, I thought I’d share, for a change, the story of my own worst mishap.

 Only in this instance it made my heart sink because that very piece had just been published in another magazine.

-However, I could not find an email going out to the Gettysburg Review.
+However, I could not find an email to the Gettysburg Review.
 Had I sent them a letter?
 I couldn’t find a file for that either.
 I looked through my submissions log, an Excel spreadsheet where I list where I’ve sent what, and what response I received.
 Sure enough, I had withdrawn it from three other magazines.
 Then I filtered the spreadsheet for the Gettysburg Review and found my error: The piece was titled “The White World” but I had entered it two different ways in my spreadsheet: with the article, and without.
 I had filtered it for “The White World” to withdraw the manuscript, but not for “White World” and had thus overlooked the Gettysburg Review.

-What made this all worse is that I personally know both the woman who was the Gettysburg Review’s managing editor at the time, Kim Dana Kupperman (we were at VCCA at the same time), and the editor, Peter Stitt, who was my workshop leader in my first semester at the MFA Program at Queens University of Charlotte.
+I had met the Gettysburg Review’s managing editor, Kim Dana Kupperman at the VCCA.
+And the editor, Peter Stitt, was my workshop leader in my first semester at the MFA Program at Queens University of Charlotte.
 Can it get any more embarrassing?

 I learned the hard way that even the best intentions can go wrong, and the best spreadsheet and system can fail you.

 When I complained about all this to my writing group, one friend kindly said: Well, at least now you know you can get into the Gettysburg Review.
-Well yes, I guess, but I wish I had.
+Well yes, I guess, but I wish I actually had.